-Below, we showcase a fraction of our world-class research in the area of health and wellness.
-You can also view a pdf version and subscribe to one of our ACES e-newsletters to stay abreast of new developments in ACES research.
+Below, we showcase recent examples of our most impactful research in the area of health and wellness.
+You can also view and download a pdf version and subscribe to one of our ACES e-newsletters to stay abreast of new developments in ACES research.

 Related news stories: